Expedia Group

-Expedia Group, Inc., headquartered in Seattle, owns and operates travel fare aggregators and travel metasearch engines, including Expedia.com, Hotels.com, Vrbo, Travelocity, Hotwire.com, Orbitz, Ebookers, CheapTickets, CarRentals.com, Expedia Cruises, Wotif, and Trivago.
-Over 3 million lodging facilities and flights on over 500 airlines are bookable on the company's websites.
+Expedia Group, Inc. is an American travel technology company that owns and operates travel fare aggregators and travel metasearch engines, including Expedia, Hotels.com, Vrbo, Travelocity, Hotwire.com, Orbitz, Ebookers, CheapTickets, CarRentals.com, Expedia Cruises, Wotif, and Trivago.
+Over 3.5 million lodging facilities and flights on over 500 airlines are bookable on the company's websites.
+It has 16,500 employees, and its headquarters are located in Seattle, Washington.

 The word "Expedia" is derived from a combination of "exploration" and "speed".
+The company is listed on Nasdaq under the ticker symbol EXPE.

 History

 Founded as a division of Microsoft in October 1996, Expedia was spun off into a public company in 1999.
-IAC, known at the time as USA Networks Inc, acquired a controlling interest in the company for in 2001 and acquired the remainder of the company in 2003.
+IAC, known at the time as USA Networks Inc, acquired a controlling interest in the company in 2001 and acquired the remainder of the company in 2003.
 In August 2005, IAC spun off the company.
 In December 2011, Expedia, Inc. spun off TripAdvisor.

 Management history

 In 2003, Rich Barton resigned as CEO and was replaced by Erik Blachford.

 In December 2004, Dara Khosrowshahi was announced as CEO.

 In March 2017, Chelsea Clinton was named to the board of directors of Expedia, with compensation of $45,000 a year in cash, plus $250,000 a year in stock vesting over three years.

 In August 2017, Mark Okerstrom became the President and CEO of Expedia, Inc.

 In December 2019, Mark Okerstrom and Alan Pickerill resigned as CEO and CFO, respectively.
 At that time, Expedia Group's chairman, Barry Diller, took over day-to-day operations, while the Chief Strategy Officer, Eric Hart, became acting CFO.

-In February 2020, Expedia announced it was cutting 3,000 jobs, roughly 12% of the workforce, citing a "disappointing 2019."
-Diller, in his role as acting CEO, stated the company had become "sclerotic and bloated" and that employees were "all life and no work."
+In February 2020, Expedia announced it was cutting 3,000 jobs, roughly 12% of the workforce, citing a "disappointing 2019".
+Diller, in his role as acting CEO, stated the company had become "sclerotic and bloated" and that employees were "all life and no work".

 In April 2020, Peter Kern was appointed as CEO of Expedia Group.
 He was the highest paid CEO in the S&P 500 in 2021, with $296 million in total compensation.

+In May 2024, Ariane Gorin was appointed as CEO of Expedia Group.

 Office and headquarters history

 In 2015, Expedia announced that it would move its headquarters to the Interbay neighborhood of Seattle, purchasing the Amgen campus on the Elliott Bay waterfront for $228.9 million and investing an additional $900 million on renovation and expansion of the 41 acre campus to 1.23 e6sqft.
 The first employees moved into the new headquarters in October 2019.

-In 2021, Expedia built a new campus in DLF Cyber Park, Gurgaon, India.
+In 2021, Expedia built a new campus in DLF Cyber Park, Gurugram, India.